Germaine of Foix

-Ursula Germaine of Foix(c.
+Ursula Germaine of Foix (c.
 1488 – 15 October 1536) was an early modern French noblewoman from the House of Foix.
-By marriage to King Ferdinand II of Aragon, she was Queen of Aragon, Majorca, Naples, Sardinia, Sicily, and Valencia and Princess of Catalonia from 1506 to 1516 and Queen of Navarre from 1512 to 1516.
+She was the daughter of John, Viscount of Narbonne, and Marie of Orléans and granddaughter of Queen Eleanor of Navarre.
+By marriage to King Ferdinand II of Aragon (Eleanor's half-brother), she was Queen of Aragon, Majorca, Naples, Sardinia, Sicily, and Valencia and Princess of Catalonia from 1505 to 1516 and Queen of Navarre from 1512 to 1516.
 She was Vicereine of Valencia from 1523 until her death in 1536, jointly with her second and third husbands, respectively Johann of Brandenburg-Ansbach and Ferdinand, Duke of Calabria.
 By her third marriage, she was Duchess of Calabria.

 Ancestry

-Ursula Germaine of Foix was born around 1488, possibly in Mazères, Kingdom of France, as the first child of John of Foix, Count of Étampes and Viscount of Narbonne (1457–1500) and his wife, born Marie of Orléans (1457–1493).
-Through her father, she was the granddaughter of Eleanor, Queen (Regnant) of Navarre (1426–1479), while through her mother, she was the niece of Louis XII, King of France (1462–1515).
-She had one sibling, a younger brother, acclaimed commanding officer Gaston of Foix, Duke of Nemours ("The Thunderbolt of Italy"; 1489–1512).
+Ursula Germaine of Foix was born around 1488, possibly in Mazères, Kingdom of France.
+Her father was John of Foix, Count of Étampes and Viscount of Narbonne, and her mother was Marie d’Orléans, the sister of Louis XII of France.
+Germaine had one sibling, a younger brother, Gaston of Foix, Duke of Nemours, who was an acclaimed military commander in the Italian Wars.
+Germaine's paternal grandmother, Queen Leonor of Navarra, was the older sister of Ferdinand the Catholic King, so Germaine was the great-niece of her future husband.
+Although part of the royal house of Navarre, she spent her childhood in association with the French monarchy.